 Electromyography (EMG) is the study and recording of intrinsic electrical properties of skeletal muscles.
 This is carried out with a needle electrode.
 Generally, the needles are of two types: monopolar or concentric.
 EMG is undertaken together with NCS.
-Unlike NCS, however, EMG testing relies on both auditory and visual feedback to the electromyographer.
-This testing is also invasive in that it requires needle electrode insertion and adjustment at multiple sites, and at times anatomically critical sites.
-As in NCS during EMG studies the electromyographer depends on ongoing real-time interpretation based knowledge of clinical diagnosis being evaluated to decide whether to continue, modify, or conclude a test.
-This process requires knowledge of anatomy, physiology, and neuromuscular diseases.
+Unlike

-Policy Number: MP.043.MPC Last Review Date: 02/16/2023 Effective Date: 03/01/2023
+Policy Number: MP.043.MPC Last Review Date: 02/15/2024 Effective Date: 03/01/2024